Deployment stages

 Deploying CustomResourceDefinitions

-To deploy CustomResourceDefinitions, put the CRD manifests in the crds/*.yaml non-template files in any of the included charts.
-During the following deployment, these CRDs will be deployed first, with hooks and core resources following them.
+To deploy CustomResourceDefinitions, put their manifests into crds/*.yaml non-template files in any of the included charts.
+During deployment, CRDs are always deployed before any other resources.

 Example: